 The Epoch Times also reached out to Hempstead Union school officials.

-Chicago Public Schools (CPS) emphasize that its rates of both chronic absenteeism and truancy, where students skip school without an excuse from a parent or guardian, are steadily decreasing despite additional barriers like homelessness and family mental health problems.
+The Chicago Public Schools (CPS) district emphasizes that its rates of both chronic absenteeism and truancy—cases in which students skip school without an excuse from a parent or guardian—are steadily decreasing despite additional barriers such as homelessness and family mental health problems.

-CPS press secretary Evan Moore said his district has several community-wide initiatives that seek to improve communication with families and result in better student attendance.
+CPS spokesperson Evan Moore said his district has several community-wide initiatives that seek to improve communication with families and result in better student attendance.

 “CPS has not used a truancy officer model for more than two decades and does not plan to reinstate the truancy office, preferring instead the continued implementation of our comprehensive holistic approach to supporting students,” Evan Moore said in a Sept.
 10 email to The Epoch Times.

-Some days, he said, more than half the students in a classroom were absent.
+Some days, he said, more than half of the students in a classroom were absent.

-The vast majority of those surveyed said measures aimed at improving attendance, like early warning systems for monitoring students who frequently miss school, haven’t been successful.
+The vast majority of those surveyed said measures aimed at improving attendance, such as early warning systems for monitoring students who frequently miss school, haven’t been successful.

-The report also said most school district leaders identified the cause of the problem as a “cultural shift” where children and families see school as optional and attendance won’t improve unless instruction becomes more engaging.
+The report also stated that most school district leaders identified the cause of the problem as a “cultural shift” in which children and families see school as optional, and those leaders said attendance won’t improve unless instruction becomes more engaging.

-Rhode Island has had a significant improvement in student attendance with its Attendance Matters campaign.
+Rhode Island, which instituted the Attendance Matters campaign, has had a significant improvement in student attendance.

-That initiative includes a “nudge tool” that texts parents or guardians when their children are not at school, data analytics to identify absenteeism rates at the neighborhood level, and businesses that might be employing students who are skipping school.
+That initiative includes a “nudge tool” that texts parents or guardians when their children are not at school and data analytics to identify absenteeism rates at the neighborhood level and businesses that might be employing students who are skipping school.

-Victor Morente, speaking for Rhode Island’s Department of Education, said this initiative resulted in about a quarter of a million fewer public school absences within three years.
+Victor Morente, communications director for Rhode Island’s Department of Education, said this initiative resulted in about 250,000 fewer public school absences within three years.

 “Rhode Island’s attendance efforts are garnering national recognition,” he wrote in a Sept.
 4 email to The Epoch Times.